We dubbed our Class A RV “Windwaker” for two reasons.

 Here’s why we liked it:

-- Knowledgable, communicative and friendly staff that really took the time to answer our questions
+- Knowledgeable, communicative and friendly staff that really took the time to answer our questions

 - Quick service—we were done ahead of schedule (although this was not other customers’ experience; maybe we just got lucky)